microsoft/nmarc/README.md

 ## Community Help and Support

-This tool is *unsupported* by Microsoft Microsoft.
+This tool is *unsupported* by Microsoft Support (CSS).
 It is expected that users understand how to compile and run Visual Studio 2019 projects, or have assistance from others in their organization to do this.

 [GitHub Issues](../../issues) is the best place to ask questions, report bugs, and new request features.
 Updates will be